rayanaprata/rayanaprata/README.md

 - 👩🏻‍🎓 Postgraduate degree in Mobile Development at Unyleya
 - 👩🏻‍🎓 Postgraduate degree in Product Management at Descomplica
 - 👩🏻‍🎓 Postgraduate degree in Innovation and Entrepreneurship at Descomplica
+- 👩🏻‍🎓 Postgraduate degree student in MBA Project Management at Uniasselvi
 - 📚 Studying to be the best mobile developer I can be
 - 🙋🏻 Interested in helping women get into technology and development
 - 💬 You can call me to talk about technology studies, early career, mobile development and front-end